FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/t_st_change_log4j_files.md

 ## Attach logger to a non-blocking asynchronous appender

-In some cases when the log messages are directed to a flat file, the rotation of the file might take a considerable amount of time during which certain <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> processes (including user log-in) are unavailable.
+In some cases when the log messages are directed to a flat file, the rotation of the file might take a considerable amount of time during which certain {{< SecureTransport/securetransportname  >}} processes (including user log-in) are unavailable.
 This might happen, for example, when rotating a large log to a file which is hosted on a remote location.

 In this case, you might consider attaching the rotating log to an asynchronous appender which is explicitly defined as not-blocking.
 To achieve this, use the following sample: